PaulModaley/guitarstore/README.md

 Mobile![Mobile](https://github.com/PaulModaley/guitarstore/blob/dcec81588bc4e3a41a275051d5749a562108c8be/media/Mobile.png)

-While the project relied on these wireframes, there are some differences between the wireframes and the final product due to time constraints and change of mind for different/better UI.
+While the project development was guided by these wireframes, there are differences between the wireframes and the final product which came about as a result of creative experimentation and design changes to ensure a better user experience.

 ## Features

 ### Home Page

+Featuring a distinctive hero image and tagline, the home page presents the user various options to access product categories and other functions on the website.
+By clicking the logo/website title displayed at the top of the screen, the user can return to the home page from any other page of the website.
+Organised into several rows and sections, the home page design ensures ease-of-navigation for the user.

 Shown below on larger screen![Home](https://github.com/PaulModaley/guitarstore/blob/767912d0bca06699df433b36889ebb8c983a1cbd/media/home_page_hero.jpg)

 Shown here on smaller screen![Home2](https://github.com/PaulModaley/guitarstore/blob/767912d0bca06699df433b36889ebb8c983a1cbd/media/home_page_smaller_screens.png)

 ### Navigation

+The website features responsive navigation bars.
+On larger screens, one navigation bar on the left side of the screen, enables users to go to particular product categories while the navigation bar to the upper-right of the screen enables the user to login/logout, access their profile, view the wishlist and checkout.

+On smaller screens, the navigation bars collapse to a single hamburger menu but all the functionality of the navigation bars is retained.

+Crucially, the navigation's drop down items change to indicate the logged-in/out status of the user.

 Shown below with active drop down menu![Nav](https://github.com/PaulModaley/guitarstore/blob/76027a471a2bce33f36a7b85d32378b43936ec16/media/navbar1.png)